 Get inspired by this dressing room idea and section off part of the bedroom or build a walk-in wardrobe in an adjoining room, using sliding doors for division and to keep dust away.
 A mirrored door not only has the obvious practical use, but will also create the optical illusion of even more space.

-13. Create a practical lighting dressing room lighting scheme
+13. Create a practical dressing room lighting scheme

-14. Take Marie Kondo's approach to storing clothes well in your dressing room
+14. Take Marie Kondo's approach to dressing rooms

 There's no denying that the craze for tidying, started by Marie Kondo, reaches its peak in the bedroom, with her KonMari method for folding clothes, a genius way to make each item of clothing accessible and neat.
 The basic premise is to fold items so that they stand up rather than stack one on top of the other in drawers and in clothes storage boxes, making them visible from above.
 Use our step-by-step guide to find out how.

-15. Use clothes as a feature in your dressing room
+15. Use clothes as a feature in dressing rooms

 If your clothes are just too pretty to fold away, consider this dressing room idea and use them as a focal point.
 Choose a colour scheme and pick out a few different pieces to hang on a clothes rack.
 When we say clothes rack we obviously mean a nice, aesthetically pleasing clothes rack (which apparently do exist now).
 We love this simple birch branch from Etsy but if you are a budget the Turbo rack from Ikea is simple and chic.